Emergent Carroll symmetry at phase separation in one-dimensional lattice systems: Density-Density correlation

-\paragraph{\textbf{Density-Density correlation.}} It is clear from the Hamiltonians \eqref{masterH} and \eqref{H_tV} that the physics of PS region should be directly related to the appearance of Carroll structure.
-We now focus on physical quantities computed from Carroll theories and make predictions of the PS region.
-We will then show that numerical results back up our predictions.
+It is clear from the Hamiltonians \eqref{masterH} and \eqref{H_tV} that the physics of PS region should be directly related to the appearance of Carroll structure.
+We now focus on physical quantities computed from Carroll theories and make predictions of the PS region, which we later reproduce by numerical results.

-We compute the density-density correlator as the physics, dictated by scalar fields, moves from a bosonic CFT to a Carroll CFT.
-In a fermionic system the density operator can be thought of as the fluctuation from average density of particle $\rho_0$.
+We examine the density-density correlator as the physics, dictated by scalar fields, moves from a relativistic to a Carroll regime.
+In a fermionic system, the density operator can be thought of as the fluctuation from average density of particle $\rho_0$.
 Where bosonization techniques are allowed, the counterpart field $\phi$ is used to write down this fluctuation \cite{GiamarchiB}:

-For a low-energy effective theory, in general, the slowly varying modes around $p=0$ are only picked up and the density fluctuations can be written \cite{GiamarchiB, FradkinB, Voit1995} as the derivative of the bosonic field $\delta\rho(x)\approx \partial_x\phi$.
+For a low-energy effective theory, in general, only the slowly varying modes around $p=0$ are picked up and the density fluctuations can be written \cite{GiamarchiB, FradkinB, Voit1995} as $\delta\rho(x)\approx \partial_x\phi$.
 Away from the PS region computation of density correlators require the two point correlation between conformal scalar fields given by $\langle \phi(x)\phi(x') \rangle = -\frac{1}{2K}\log(|x-x'|)$.
-Provided these inputs, we obtain the density-density correlator
+Hence, the density-density correlator is